 Do you want a jazz ballad with some serious pain in it?
 Well, this song will do the trick!
 We all know this as one of Judy Garland’s big hits, but part of the fun of being a singer is seeing what YOU can do, even when you’re singing a cover song.

 Those Gershwins sure could write a memorable jazz tune!
 Although originally an aria in an opera (“Porgy and Bess”), most of us know this as a laid-back jazz song sung in a lower key.
 Here, modern day jazz chanteuse Norah Jones sings her rendition.
+This is one of the best blues songs for female vocalists!

 7) “Autumn Leaves”